cruxppc/cruxppc-ng-3.5/browswers.md

 quite slow.

 Neither netsurf nor firefox is great.
 Netsurf is speedy but does not support javascript and so some websites do not work.
 firefox supports more websites but it is quite slow.
-And it also sometimes crashes.

-Hopefully Arcticfox will provide a good browser solution for crux ppc but haven't done much with it yet.
+## netsurf

+Lightweight browser.
+Easy to build and works for general browsing but doesn't support everything.

+## Arcticfox

+ArcticFox builds now work and will be added to the install CD.
+It does not work with youtube videos and perhaps other websites and consumes a large fraction of the CPU cycles.
+But it seemes to be a better choice than firefox.

+A port is provided to download the pre=built ArcticFox binary from the website and repackage it into a CRUX package.
+It is not recommended to use the pre-built binary but it seems to function properly and may be useful for comparison and other experimental purposes.

 ## firefox

-The version provided is 52.8.
+The version provided is 52.9.
 Later versions have not been tried.
 A build of firefox swaps like crazy even with 2Gig of RAM.
 Later versions require even more RAM during build so building a later version may not be feasible.

-## netsurf

-Lightweight browser.
-Easy to build and works for general browsing but doesn't support everything.

 ## dillo